nhsengland/it-standards/Services/service-procurement.md

 ## IT Services must be centrally recorded

-As new services are procured or existing services updated or renewed, a log of the details must be kept in the *Configuration Management Database* (CMDB) which is maintained by IT.
+As new services are procured or existing services updated or renewed, a log of the details must be kept in the *Configuration Management Database* (CMDB) which is maintained by IT in Service Now.

 Commercial and product lifecycles must be tracked to enable look-ahead pipelines of work to be planned.
 Records of business and vendor contacts are also kept along with summaries of key information such as numbers of licenses, dependencies, etc.

+The CMDB supports various critical management and governance functions.
+It helps with cyber security and service incidents, ongoing license management, budgeting, support, strategic and architectural planning, etc.

 ## IT should have an Intelligent Client Function (ICF) role in IT services

 It is important to get IT engaged early as they can help with standards, design, service management, security, procurement and more.
 Early engagement helps avoid later pitfalls during procurement, design, implementation and running.

-IT are also responsible for governance of IT services and systems and will triage new requests and business cases and ensure that the right teams and governance models are engaged.
+IT are also responsible for governance of IT services, systems, software, and infrastructure and will triage new requests and business cases and ensure that the right teams and governance models are engaged.

-IT can provide ongoing help and support for IT services in these areas and more:
+IT can also provide ongoing help and support for IT services in these areas and more:

 - Supplier and multi-supplier management
+- Service monitoring
-- Service monitoring, front-line service desk, incident management
+- Front-line service desk and incident management
+- Cyber security incident management, governance, monitoring and support
 - Commercial, procurement and financial support
 - Financial monitoring (via open book charging)
 - Standards
 - Architecture & design governance and support
-- Cyber security governance, monitoring and support
 - Project and programme management
+- Supplier integration with service desk
+- Strategy and policy alignment

 ## Business cases for IT services must be approved by IT and the ARB

-This is part of the financial and commercial governance of NHSEI.
+This is part of the technical, financial and commercial governance of NHSEI.

+New and significantly changed services will be assessed for fit to the NHSEI policies and strategies.

 Proposed services that overlap existing services will be questioned at the Architecture Review Board (ARB) and may not be approved until evidence is provided that the existing service isn't viable for the new use.